janecekvit/framework/README.md

 The library offers:

-- **Exception Handling**: A custom exception mechanism that extends `std::exception`, providing detailed error messages with source `std::location_location`.
+- **Exception Handling**: A custom exception mechanism that extends `std::exception`, providing detailed error messages with source `std::source_location`.
 - **RAII Extensions**: Various extensions for better work with RAII patterns, deferred actions or properties.
 - **Storages**: A collection of storage classes and utilities for managing resources, including a `heterogeneous_container`, `parameter_pack` and a `resource_wrapper`.
 - **Synchronization primitives**: A collection of thread-safe concurrent containers and synchronization primitives for efficient and safe multi-threaded programming.